browserify/common-shakeify/readme.md

 browserify tree shaking plugin using [@indutny](https://github.com/indutny)'s [common-shake](https://github.com/indutny/common-shake)

-Removes unused exports from CommonJS modules.
+Comments out unused exports from CommonJS modules.
+Use a minifier on the output to remove the exports entirely.

 ## Install